wkumari/draft-vandergaast-edns-client-subnet/README.md

    document only defines the format for FAMILY 1 (IP version 4) and 2 (IP version 6), which are as follows:

-   o  SOURCE PREFIX-LENGTH, unsigned octet specifying how many of the
-      leftmost contiguous bits of the address comprise the query prefix.

 Contavalli, et al.      Expires September 8, 2015               [Page 6]